 Installing WP Activity Log is very straightforward and follows the same procedure as any other plugin.

-If you have not installed the plugin yet, or have never used it, get a free 14-day trial.
+If you have not installed the plugin yet, or have never used it, first get the latest copy of WP Activity Log .
 Once you download the zip file:

 - Head to your WordPress dashboard